-During the period under review, the committee monitored the company's standing and commitment in terms of being a responsible corporate citizen.
-This included the committee reviewing in great detail the company's stakeholder value creation framework which is linked to the strategic objectives of the company.
+During the period under review, the committee monitored the company's standing and commitment in terms of being a responsible and ethical corporate citizen.
+This included the committee reviewing the company's stakeholder value creation framework in great detail, which is linked to the strategic objectives of the company.
 The framework covers inter alia, the company's objective to assist with the development of small-scale private farmers, partnering with key stakeholders to progress renewable energy initiatives and creating successful rural communities within Tongaat Hulett's cane catchment.
-The committee also assessed the company's proactive stakeholder engagement interface and other processes in place which ensure that the appropriate communication strategy for each stakeholder grouping is identified and successfully implemented, thereby contributing to the maintenance and development of strong and effective stakeholder relationships.
-Tongaat Hulett continues to be regarded as a responsible corporate citizen and the committee is satisfied that this element continues to receive the appropriate attention of the committee.
+The committee also assessed the company's proactive stakeholder engagement interface and other processes in place, which ensuring that the appropriate communication strategy for each stakeholder group is identified and successfully implemented, thereby contributing to the maintenance and development of strong and effective stakeholder relationships.
+Tongaat Hulett is regarded as a responsible and ethical corporate citizen and the committee is satisfied that this element continues to receive the appropriate attention.
 A full report of the various initiatives led by the company and the positive impact on surrounding communities can be found in the sustainability report.